 Fig. 1.
-Temporal trends in average daily mosquito exposure, Sd,n, for each site – (a) Jinja, (b) Kanungu, (c) Tororo – plotted for each one of the three study sites along with credible intervals (dashed).
+Temporal trends in average daily mosquito exposure (i.e. HBR), Sd,n, for each site – (a) Jinja, (b) Kanungu, (c) Tororo – plotted for each one of the three study sites along with credible intervals (dashed).
 Seasonal signals for study sites with lower transmission have been plotted for Kanungu and Tororo to show the scale of the differences in the mosquito counts among sites.

 Pareto Rules for Human Biting Rates

-The proposed Pareto rule, when applied to malaria, predicts that the Pareto index would always be found, a constant feature across seasons and settings; 20% of the population would receive 80% of all bites1.
-Using monthly catch data for both daily human biting rate (HBR) and EIR, we found that the proportion of all bites received monthly by the most exposed quintile of households varies from above 90% for daily HBR rates of less than 0.3 to approximately 50% for daily HBR of 175 (Figs. 2b and 2d).
+The proposed Pareto rule, when applied to malaria super-spreading, predicts that 20% of the population would receive 80% of all bites1 across settings and seasons.
+Using monthly catch data for both daily human biting rate (HBR) and EIR, we found that the proportion of all bites received monthly by the most exposed quintile of households for that period varies from above 90% for daily HBR rates of less than 0.3 to approximately 50% for daily HBR of 175 (Figs. 2b and 2d).
 Even though the variance in biting increases, the dispersion of these distributions decreases dramatically as the mean biting increases.
 These data suggest that the proposed 20-80 rule does not hold across the spectrum of transmission.
 Instead, biting becomes less heterogeneous overall as biting intensity increases.